Boris Korneev (serial killer): Before the murders

 The exact date and place of birth of Korneev is unknown (it is known that in 1968 he was 38 years old).
-He was distinguished by great physical strength and worked as a circus performer, juggling heavy weights and receiving ovations at the stage.
+He was distinguished by great physical strength and worked as a circus performer, juggling heavy weights and receiving ovations on the stage.
 At one point, however, he tore a tendon, abruptly ending his circus career.
 Despite this, Korneev still desired fame and was looking for ways to stay in the spotlight.

 He began to write in Moscow newspaper announcements' want ads.
 Three women immediately responded to the announcements - Irina Schelkunova, Natalya Delyagina and Yulia Trofimova, the youngest being the 18-year-old Natalya Delyagina.
 As a child, she lived with her stepmother Galina, as her father had died when she was 13.
-After that, Galina kept Delyagina in sexual slavery: she asked local men to help her with the housework, soldered her stepdaughter with alcohol and made her have sex with the men who provided the services.
+After that, Galina kept Delyagina in sexual slavery: she asked local men to help her with the housework, then plied her stepdaughter with alcohol and forced her to have sex with the men who provided the services.
 Delyagina felt a great sense of shame and hated her stepmother, but did not tell anyone about her position, being completely under Galina's control.
 When she turned 18, Delyagina responded to the acquaintanceship announcement left by Korneev.
 Another woman, Yulia Trofimova, was divorced and with one daughter, Oksana, from her ex-husband.
 Trofimova was happy in her relationship with Korneev, considering him her protector.

 Murders

 In 1968, Korneev lived in the city of Voskresensk, Moscow Oblast, cohabiting with the three women.
 He was unable to find a job, thus experiencing a growing sense of disappointment in his life.
-Eventually, Irina Schelkunova was impregnated by her roommate and began demanding him to marry her.
-Korneev was annoyed by her constant pestering about a wedding, and after another such conversation he strangled Schelkunova with a wire.
+Eventually, Irina Schelkunova was impregnated by her roommate and began demanding he marry her.
+Korneev was annoyed by her constant pestering about a wedding, and after another such conversation, he strangled Schelkunova with a wire.
 At the time of her death, she was in the 20th week of pregnancy.
 The murderer then dragged the body onto the roof of an industrial building and dropped it onto a parked bus.
 The driver was having lunch at the time, and upon entering the bus, he failed to notice that there was a female body on the roof.
 Schelkunova's corpse fell on the asphalt at the next bus stop.
 The man tried to help her, but realized that she was dead.
 The suffocation marks were very rough, indicating she had been strangled with a wire or thick cord.
-Detectives became interested from where Schelkunova's corpse had fallen on the roof, with the driver explaining that he had had lunch near the industrial building that day.
+Detectives became interested in where Schelkunova's corpse had fallen on the roof, with the driver explaining that he had had lunch near the industrial building that day.
 Traces from the corpse's dragging were found near the building, and it was possible to establish the victim's identity only a week after the body's discovery.